tobiaszciesielski/tobiaszciesielski.github.io/src/content/todayILearned/how-to-narrow-type-of-filter-operator-in-rxjs.md

 )
 ```

-The problem with filter operator is that it doesn't narrow type.
-Inside `map` operator our parameter has type `User | null` which is not true.
+The problem with filter operator is it doesn't narrow type.
+Inside `map` operator our parameter has type `User | null`.

 To get rid of `null` we can do couple things.